 The Village of Coleorton has already lost three community buildings in the last two decades in the form of three chapels, now converted to residential properties.
 Can we and should we save St John’s from the same fate?

 Avenue of yew trees leading to St John's Chapel, Coleorton

 Since St John's is a part of our heritage and is Grade II listed it is not surprising that Coleorton Heritage Group believes that every effort should be made to preserve this beautiful building for the community.
 For our part the heritage group is in desperate need of a building to store and display our archive material and make it available to researchers, but we also believe it could serve the whole community as a venue for all sorts of village activities.
 We have approached the Church authorities expressing an interest in the building and believe the Church Commissioners would look favourably on transferring ownership to a suitable community trust.
 In order to assess support in the village the group are initially organising a petition in support of saving St John's for the community.
-If you feel as we do, then copies of the petition are available at The Angel, The New Inn, The King's Arms and The George Inn or contact Coleorton Heritage Group at email@example.com or phone Sandra on 01530 440000.
+If you feel as we do, then contact Coleorton Heritage Group at email@example.com or phone Sandra on 01530 440000.

 Compiled by: Terry Ward

 The Heritage Group is actively engaging with the Diocese regarding options.
 We would like to secure this lovely building for continued use by the residents of Coleorton, as a community heritage centre:

 To achieve this we will need support from local residents and businesses, including financial support.
 Heritage Lottery and other similar grant providers usually require "matched funding" and so we are asking people to help if they can.
 You can click on the DONATE button to pay by PayPal / credit card, donate at one of our events or contact me directly - details below.